dguaderrama/bootcamp-jb/_posts/2004-data-analysis/2004-12-31-case-study.md

           + Browse > *NAD83(HARN)/Washington South (ftUS) EPSG:2927*
   ![save-washington]({{site.baseurl}}{{ASSET_PATH}}/images/save-washington.png)
 4. Load the new washington layer

   * Select *Add Vector Layer*
   * Browse to the new washington layer and click *Open*
 5. Remove the USA_adm1 layer from the project

+  Now that we have the Washington layer, we can get rid of the U.S. layer.

   * Right click the layer in the table of contents
   * Select *Remove*
 6. Add the DEM layer from the iPlant data store

+  DEMs or *Digital Elevation Models* are very useful for establishing topological context in a map.
+DEMs generally come as a raster dataset that consists of elevation values.
+  There are several different byproducts that can be created from DEMs.

+  This DEM was taken from the GTOPO30 satellite data.

   * In the left toolbar, select *Add Raster Layer*
   * Select *source_files/W140N90.DEM*
   ![dem-load]({{site.baseurl}}{{ASSET_PATH}}/images/dem-load.png)